darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/gamescope_install.png)

 P.S.
-Alternatively can be used Virtual Desktop feature, but it is not available anymore in the proton version.
-This is why was suggested option with gamescope.
+Alternatively can be used Virtual Desktop feature.

 ## Extra info - d3d8to9 v1.12.0